inkapmb/lpys/README.md

 ## Commands

 <sup>
-Optionnal keys are given like [key] in syntaxe part.
+Optionnal input keys are given like this : [key]
 </sup>

 ### lns